sumbach/modern-cljs/doc/tutorial-13.md

 > just another application of the DRY principle.
 This could be the
 > starting point of a CLJS validation library based on `defprotocol` and
 > incorporating the CLJ/CLJS shared part of the validation: the data
 > validation.
-A validation process could be seen as two parts process:
+A validation process could be divided into two parts:
-> the data validation part and the user interface rendering part.
+> data validation and user interface rendering.
 By
-> separating the concerns you can even end up with something practical
+> separating the concerns you may even end up with something practical
-> for the clojure-ist community.
+> for the Clojure-ist community.

-Finally, we have to review the `validate-form` and the `init` function.
+Finally, we have to update the `validate-form` and the `init` functions.

 ```clojure
 (defn validate-form [evt email password]